top of page

 inga_logo_black.png

-Maternity Innovation Needed
+Maternity Innovations Needed

 Ob-Gyn and Engineering Collaboration

-- Designed for healthcare to mobilize mothers.
+- Designed for healthcare to safely mobilize mothers.

 Novel sensor technology